 Comparing mobile broadband in Leeds

-All four networks are reported to have excellent coverage throughout Leeds.
-The central parts of the city are blanketed with signal, and this also extends outside the centre to areas such as Holbeck, Beeston, Harehills and Crossgates.
+All four networks — EE, O2, Three, and Vodafone — are reported to have excellent 4G coverage throughout Leeds.
+The central parts of the city are blanketed with signals, and this also extends outside the centre to areas such as Holbeck, Beeston, Harehills, and Crossgates.

-As ever though there’s no guarantee of performance when it comes to mobile broadband.
-As well as signal dead-spots — which can occur even in well covered areas - the bigger issue in cities is usually one of capacity, with the network overloaded by traffic during busy periods.
+As ever though, there’s no guarantee of performance when it comes to mobile broadband.
+As well as signal dead-spots — which can occur even in areas with excellent reception — the bigger issue in cities is usually one of capacity, with the network overloaded by traffic during busy periods.